 Horses eat manure, too.
 The practice is called coprophagy (I have to throw in big words from time to time – it’s what I went to school for, and I want to get my money’s worth).
 Eating poop (NOT a medical word) is also a practice that’s pretty harmless, and it’s pretty widespread.
 Young elephants, koalas, hippopotamuses (you can also say hippopotami, but the hippopotamuses is more correct), and pandas are among the animals – including horses – whose young eat feces.
 Eating feces is thought to help populate their intestines with the bacteria that help allow the young animals to digest the coarse feed that they live on.
 Rabbits, guinea pigs, and chinchillas eat their own feces, which are actually thought to be quite nutritious, albeit kind of disgusting.
 Horse manure is reasonably digestible, as well, because it has some undigested plant material in it.
 Dogs eat horse manure, too, which is just one of many reasons why I don’t like barn dogs to lick me in the face.
 Apes have been seen eating horse manure, presumably for the salt, although when I was in Africa, I never saw the baboons doing it.
 It even used to be fairly common to feed horse manure to pigs.
 Flies, of course, love manure.
 In fact, if you’re raising a horse, you’re going to be raising flies, too.

-Although eating horse manure is generally harmless (and, apparently, tasty, for some), it is one way that internal parasites are transmitted.
-Not directly – horses don’t get parasites by consuming manure.
-But some people with pastured horses insist on spreading manure in their fields, and this compounds the problem of parasite transmission, because it spreads the eggs around so they can hatch into larvae, crawl up the grass, and get eaten.
-But in horses that are kept in stalls, with limited access to pasture (such as in southern California), the occasional bite of manure is generally harmless.
+Although eating horse manure is generally harmless (and, apparently, tasty, for some), it is one way that internal parasites are transmitted: indirectly.
+Horses don’t get parasites by consuming manure.
+But some people with pastured horses insist on spreading manure in their fields, and this compounds the problem of parasite transmission, because it spreads the eggs in the horse poop around so the eggs can hatch into larvae, crawl up the grass, get eaten, and grow into adults inside the horse.
+The occasional bite of manure is generally harmless.
+Furthermore, horses that are kept in stalls, with limited access to pasture (such as in southern California), are unlikely to get parasites anyway.

-BY THE WAY: The phrase, “An apple a day keeps the doctor away,” was not, however, written about horse droppings.
+BY THE WAY: The phrase, “An apple a day keeps the doctor away,” was not written about horse droppings.